zalando-nakadi/nakadi-manual/docs/using/comparison.md

 - SQS has "work queue" semantics.
 This means that delivered messages have to be removed from the queue explicitly by a separate call.
 If this call is not received within a configured timeframe, the message is delivered again ("automatic retry").
 After a configurable number of unsuccessful deliveries, the message is moved to a dead letter queue.

+<a name="hermes"></a>
+### Allegro Hermes

+[Hermes](https://github.com/allegro/hermes) like Nakadi, is an API based broker build on Apache Kafka.
+There are some differences worth noting:

+- Hermes uses webhooks to deliver messages to consumers.
+Consumers register a subscription with a callback url and a subscription policy that defines behaviors such as retries and delivery rates.
+Nakadi maintains a streaming connection to consumers, and will push events as they arrive.
+Whether messages are delivered in order to consumers does not appear to be a defined behaviour in the API.
+Similar to Kafka, Nakadi will deliver messages to consumers in arrival order for each partition.
+Hermes does not appear to support partitioning in its API.
+Hermes has good support for tracking delivered and undelivered messages to susbcribers.

+- Hermes supports JSON Schema and Avro validation in its schema registry.
+Nakadi's registry currently only supports JSON Schema, but may support Avro in the future.
+Hermes does not provide inbuilt event types, whereas Nakadi defines optional types to support data change and business process events, with some uniform fields producers and consumers can coordinate on.

+- Hermes allows topics (event types in Nakadi) to be collated into groups that are adminstrated by a single publisher.
+Consumers access data at a per topic level, the same as Nakadi currently; Nakadi may support multi-topic subscriptions in the future via a subscription API.

+- The Hermes project supports a Java client driver for publishing messages.
+Nakadi does not ship with a client.

+- Hermes claims resilience when it comes to issues with its internal Kafka broker, such that it will continue to accept messages when Kafka is down.
+It does this by buffering messages in memory with an optional means to spill to local disk; this will help with crashing brokers or hermes nodes, but not with loss of an instance (eg an ec2 instance).
+Nakadi does not accept messages if its Kafka brokers are down or unavailable.

 <a name="eventhub"></a>
 ### Azure Event Hub